-Why be a Special Olympics NZ coach?
+Why be a Special Olympics New Zealand Coach?

 Coaches teach the skills and spirit that define a true athlete.
 Coaches are role models and character-builders.
 Special Olympics coaches go even further, they help athletes with intellectual disabilities find their own strengths and abilities.
 They also show them how to build upon those strengths and improve every day.

 As a Special Olympics coach, you bring enthusiasm, commitment and a positive attitude to each practice, event and competition.
 You will enrich the lives of our athletes in many life-changing ways.
 The skills and confidence an athlete can learn through sports have a long and lasting effect.
-They can help an athlete succeed in school and meet the demands of everyday life.

 Coaches also get a lot in return.
 They get to know athletes who inspire, athletes who are brave and determined, despite the odds against them.
 Coaches become more than teachers, mentors and role models; they are leaders in the community.

 Special Olympics New Zealand (SONZ) are committed to coaching excellence because it benefits both coaches and athletes at the same time.
 In a supportive learning environment, coaches work to enhance athletes’ sport techniques, tactics, fitness and overall wellbeing.

 SONZ focus is on our athletes and we partner with sports organisations to provide the highest and most up-to-date level of coaching knowledge.
 Coach education helps our coaches recognise each athlete’s potential.
 It also comes into play as we increase training and competition opportunities.
 Our coaches aim high and take pride in their athletes’ achievements, which can often be life-changing moments.

 Become an accredited Special Olympics Coach